 The project team continues to address the environmental mitigation for wetlands through the development of the off-site Ken-Gar location.
 The Ken-Gar final plans were submitted to the Maryland Department of the Environment (MDE) and the USACE in June 2017, completing the requirements for permits to be issued by these agencies.
 Wetlands mitigation will be implemented by a separate design-bid-build construction contract administered by MTA.
 MTA reviewed the JPA permits as issued, and found nothing that would cause a change in the wetlands mitigation design as developed; however, MDE had several minor comments which MTA addressed and subsequently received MDE approval for site development in July 2018.
-Advertisement of the construction contract is targeted for January 2019 with bids due in March 2019.
-NTP is planned for June 2019, with construction completion no later than October 2020, allowing for seasonal suspensions of work during the forested area moratorium period(s).
+Advertisement of the construction contract is targeted for early 2019. (b) (5)

 Stream mitigation is continuing through the development of Paint Branch.
 The Paint Branch final plans were also submitted to the MDE and the USACE in June 2017.
 Stream mitigation will also be implemented by a separate design-bid-build construction contract administered by MTA.
 MTA reviewed the JPA permits as issued, and found nothing that would cause a change in the stream mitigation design as developed.
 MDE also concurred with the design.
-MTA plans to advertise the Paint Branch Stream Mitigation construction contract in early 2019.
+Since some of the property that will be affected during construction is controlled by the local airport, MTA is awaiting guidance on restrictions during construction, especially those related to security, to be provided by the airport for inclusion in the contract solicitation documents.
+MTA plans to advertise the Paint Branch Stream Mitigation construction contract in February 2019.
 Construction may extend through 2021 due to separate seasonal moratoriums for forests and for streams.